-M reported admissions income in column (e) of Part XV-A and explained in Part XV-B that these performances are the primary means by which it accomplishes its cultural and educational purposes.
+M reported admissions income in column (e) of Part XVI-A and explained in Part XVI-B that these performances are the primary means by which it accomplishes its cultural and educational purposes.

-Because M also reported interest from state bonds in column (e) of Part XV-A, M explained in Part XV-B that such interest was excluded from gross income by section 103.
+Because M also reported interest from state bonds in column (e) of Part XVI-A, M explained in Part XVI-B that such interest was excluded from gross income by Code section 103.

-Part XVI.
-Information Regarding Transfers to and Transactions and Relationships With Noncharitable Exempt Organizations
+Part XVII-Information Regarding Transfers To and Transactions and Relationships With Noncharitable Exempt Organizations

-Part XVI is used to report direct and indirect transfers to (line 1a) and direct and indirect transactions with (line 1b) and relationships with (line 2) any other noncharitable exempt organization.
-A "noncharitable exempt organization" is a tax-exempt organization described in section 501(c), other than in paragraph (3) of section 501(c), or a political organization described in section 527.
+Part XVII is used to report direct and indirect transfers to (line 1a) and direct and indirect transactions with (line 1b) and relationships with (line 2) any other noncharitable exempt organization.
+A "noncharitable exempt organization" is an organization exempt under section 501(c) (that is not exempt under section 501(c)(3)), or a political organization described in section 527.

-For purposes of these instructions, the section 501(c)(3) organization completing Part XVI is referred to as the "reporting organization."
+For purposes of these instructions, the section 501(c)(3) organization completing Part XVII is referred to as the "reporting organization."